Procter & Gamble (NYSE:PG) Issues FY 2024 Earnings Guidance

 Procter & Gamble (NYSE:PG – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
 The company provided EPS guidance of 6.370-6.430 for the period, compared to the consensus EPS estimate of 6.410.
 The company issued revenue guidance of $83.6 billion-$85.3 billion, compared to the consensus revenue estimate of $84.8 billion.

-Procter & Gamble (NYSE:PG – Get Free Report) last issued its earnings results on Tuesday, January 23rd.
-The company reported $1.84 EPS for the quarter, topping analysts’ consensus estimates of $1.70 by $0.14.
-The firm had revenue of $21.44 billion during the quarter, compared to the consensus estimate of $21.48 billion.
-Procter & Gamble had a net margin of 18.30% and a return on equity of 33.49%.
-The company’s revenue was up 3.2% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.59 earnings per share.
-As a group, research analysts expect that Procter & Gamble will post 6.41 EPS for the current fiscal year.
+Procter & Gamble (NYSE:PG – Get Free Report) last announced its quarterly earnings results on Tuesday, January 23rd.
+The company reported $1.84 EPS for the quarter, beating the consensus estimate of $1.70 by $0.14.
+Procter & Gamble had a return on equity of 33.49% and a net margin of 18.30%.
+The firm had revenue of $21.44 billion for the quarter, compared to analyst estimates of $21.48 billion.
+During the same quarter last year, the firm posted $1.59 earnings per share.
+The business’s revenue for the quarter was up 3.2% on a year-over-year basis.
+On average, equities analysts forecast that Procter & Gamble will post 6.41 EPS for the current year.

-Several equities analysts have issued reports on PG shares.
-StockNews.com downgraded shares of Procter & Gamble from a buy rating to a hold rating in a research note on Saturday.
-DZ Bank upgraded shares of Procter & Gamble from a sell rating to a hold rating and set a $155.00 price objective for the company in a research note on Friday, October 20th.
-Jefferies Financial Group assumed coverage on shares of Procter & Gamble in a research note on Monday, November 13th.
-They issued a buy rating and a $177.00 price objective for the company.
-Sanford C. Bernstein reduced their target price on shares of Procter & Gamble from $162.00 to $153.00 and set a market perform rating for the company in a report on Thursday, October 12th.
-Finally, Barclays reduced their target price on shares of Procter & Gamble from $164.00 to $160.00 and set an overweight rating for the company in a report on Tuesday, January 16th.
-Seven equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus target price of $166.35.
+A number of research firms have recently commented on PG.
+Sanford C. Bernstein dropped their price objective on Procter & Gamble from $162.00 to $153.00 and set a market perform rating on the stock in a report on Thursday, October 12th.
+Barclays dropped their price target on Procter & Gamble from $164.00 to $160.00 and set an overweight rating for the company in a research report on Tuesday, January 16th.
+StockNews.com downgraded Procter & Gamble from a buy rating to a hold rating in a research report on Saturday.
+JPMorgan Chase & Co. lowered their price target on Procter & Gamble from $169.00 to $162.00 and set an overweight rating for the company in a research report on Thursday, January 18th.
+Finally, Jefferies Financial Group assumed coverage on Procter & Gamble in a research report on Monday, November 13th.
+They issued a buy rating and a $177.00 target price for the company.
+Seven research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Moderate Buy and an average target price of $166.35.

-In other Procter & Gamble news, insider Moses Victor Javier Aguilar sold 7,946 shares of the company’s stock in a transaction dated Friday, October 27th.
-The shares were sold at an average price of $147.09, for a total transaction of $1,168,777.14.
-Following the transaction, the insider now directly owns 12,719 shares in the company, valued at $1,870,837.71.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In other news, CEO R. Alexandra Keith sold 19,661 shares of the stock in a transaction that occurred on Tuesday, November 14th.
-The shares were sold at an average price of $153.47, for a total value of $3,017,373.67.
-Following the sale, the chief executive officer now directly owns 24,438 shares in the company, valued at $3,750,499.86.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Moses Victor Javier Aguilar sold 7,946 shares of the stock in a transaction that occurred on Friday, October 27th.
-The shares were sold at an average price of $147.09, for a total transaction of $1,168,777.14.
-Following the completion of the sale, the insider now owns 12,719 shares in the company, valued at $1,870,837.71.
+In other Procter & Gamble news, CEO R. Alexandra Keith sold 6,575 shares of Procter & Gamble stock in a transaction dated Thursday, November 30th.
+The shares were sold at an average price of $153.47, for a total value of $1,009,065.25.
+Following the sale, the chief executive officer now owns 5,620 shares of the company’s stock, valued at $862,501.40.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other news, CEO R. Alexandra Keith sold 6,575 shares of the business’s stock in a transaction that occurred on Thursday, November 30th.
+The shares were sold at an average price of $153.47, for a total value of $1,009,065.25.
+Following the sale, the chief executive officer now owns 5,620 shares of the company’s stock, valued at $862,501.40.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CFO Andre Schulten sold 40,298 shares of the company’s stock in a transaction that occurred on Monday, November 6th.
+The stock was sold at an average price of $150.61, for a total transaction of $6,069,281.78.
+Following the sale, the chief financial officer now directly owns 36,460 shares in the company, valued at approximately $5,491,240.60.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 74,480 shares of company stock worth $11,264,498.
-0.17% of the stock is owned by company insiders.
+Over the last ninety days, insiders have sold 74,480 shares of company stock worth $11,264,498.
+0.17% of the stock is owned by insiders.

 The Procter & Gamble Company provides branded consumer packaged goods worldwide.
 It operates through five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.
 The Beauty segment offers conditioners, shampoos, styling aids, and treatments under the Head & Shoulders, Herbal Essences, Pantene, and Rejoice brands; and antiperspirants and deodorants, personal cleansing, and skin care products under the Olay, Old Spice, Safeguard, Secret, and SK-II brands.